- Retina Research Foundation

 From 2011 forward, Dr. Mardon’s laboratory has employed a three-pronged approach.
 First, they actively map and identify new human retinal disease genes using cutting-edge genomic technologies.
 Specifically, they have had significant success mapping new genes that cause Leber Congenital Amaurosis (LCA), the most common form of congenital blindness in humans.
 Second, Dr. Mardon’s laboratory uses the mouse as a model system to study the function of conserved genes required for normal retinal development, including genes identified in their screen of LCA patients.
 Finally, they use their mouse models to test new treatments to cure blindness, including gene therapy.
 This combination of approaches comprises an efficient and comprehensive plan to advance understanding of the molecular and genetic mechanisms of human retinal disease.

-In 2023, Dr. Mardon will shift his laboratory studies to the Drosophila onecut gene.
-Specifically, his team will use single cell genomics to determine the critical targets of onecut activity that are required for normal photoreceptor axon projection to optic lobe.
+In 2023, Dr. Mardon shifted his laboratory studies to the Drosophila onecut gene.
+Specifically, his team used single cell genomics to determine the critical targets of onecut activity that are required for normal photoreceptor axon projection to optic lobe.
 These results are likely to provide critical new information about how human homologs of onecut act to control retinal development and function in humans.

 Progress in 2022